 The disadvantage of printing a lithophane vertically is that printing time will increase drastically.
 This can be reduced by adjusting jerk and speed settings, but this time let’s focus on getting a nice print instead of making it fast.

-If for some reason you prefer to print horizontally, you’ll have to change the “thinnest layer” setting into the chosen layer width.
+If for some reason you prefer to print horizontally, you’ll have to change the “thinnest layer” setting into the chosen layer height.
 Because of the lower resolution, the smallest details in your lithophane may disappear, so I don’t recommend you print it this way.

 Printing speed is another key parameter in this project: to maintain a high resolution in your image, you’ll have to slow down the speed to 30-40 mm/s.
 Small differences in your object’s perimeter will result in ugly marks, so start slowly and increase speed later when you are comfy.